 An unlikely trade with the East

 Although this trade to the east seems an unlikely one to have influenced Shetland, it was common and in fact, necessary!
 The English Channel during the 18th century was not a good place to be – privateers lay-in-waiting, ready to attack unsuspecting ships, plundering cargoes.
 These cumbersome merchantmen, such as the Queen, were difficult to navigate – especially within the tight and crowded confines of the busy Channel.
 So, that is why so many of them found themselves taking the longer, ‘safer’ northern route, around Shetland – risking both ship and men in our northern waters.
 And in fact, around 25 of these great ships were lost here, and this, I find incredible.
-That these elegant trading ships with billowing sails and ornately decorated hulls would find themselves in our waters – a corner of the UK forgotten and ‘boxed-off’ by geographers – is testament to the strategic importance of our island archipelago which sits on this nautical crossroads where the North Sea and North Atlantic meet in a dramatic clash of power and motion.
+(I wrote about a few of these here) That these elegant trading ships with billowing sails and ornately decorated hulls would find themselves in our waters – a corner of the UK forgotten and ‘boxed-off’ by geographers – is testament to the strategic importance of our island archipelago which sits on this nautical crossroads where the North Sea and North Atlantic meet in a dramatic clash of power and motion.
 A braver me would pull on a wetsuit and head down to the murky depths exploring.
 But I’m not a braver me so I’ll tell this story from dry-land.

 Just as today we are a nation, and world obsessed with travel, so too were the men of the 18th century.
 People wanted to stand out in society and the pull of the east was great.
 Middle and upper-class social circles craved ‘exotic’ items brought back, and porcelain such as this photographed, from the Queen, was highly sought after.
 Extensively excavated, the finds from the Queen can tell us a wealth of stories about society at the time.